rosemarystanley/craftybrew/README.md

 warning that the web browser will display, as the site does not currently use HTTP.

+## Code Structure

+### PHP (Symfony)

+All custom Symfony-related code goes into `./src` using the `\CraftyBrew\*` namespace.

+### Twig

+All twig templates go under `./app/Resources/views/*`.
+Layouts are found in `./app/Resources/views/layouts/*`.

+### SASS, Fixtures, Javascript... oh my!

+Source assets are created and managed under `./app/Resources` in a subdirectory named after the asset type: `./sass` for SASS files, `./javascript` for Javascript, and `./fixtures` for database fixtures.
+When new types of assets are added, a folder for the type should be added as well.

+## Development

+Once `node`/`npm` and all project dependencies are installed, run `npm run start` to compile the assets.
+This will enable webpack's watch mode, so changes to assets will automatically be compiled.

+#### // TODO: add either live reload, or hot module replacement

+---

 Thank you!
 And I hope to hear from you soon with jobs, ideas, or comments.